The Cayuga Lake Nuclear Debate

 The centralized, Federal proministrative state prioritized rationalization, efficiency, speed, and predictability in decisions over public consultation and participation.

-Scientists were to be trusted not only because their research had led to stunning technological breakthroughs, but they were also supposedly “above the fray,” politically detached in their judgments and actions.
+Scientists were to be trusted not only because their research had led to stunning technological breakthroughs but also because their viewed as “above the fray,” politically detached in their judgments and actions.

 If political choices could be framed as technical ones, scientific knowledge could be used as a “rational” basis for the rapid and efficient completion of large scale, modernist projects, and as a rhetorical tool for defending “big” government spending priorities.